dotnet/csharpstandard/standard/expressions.md

 > *Example*: Thus, if the example is changed to capture the iteration variable itself:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables5", expectedOutput:["3", "3", "3"]} -->
+> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables5", inferOutput: true} -->
 > ```csharp
 > static D[] F()
 > {